hyperledger/besu-docs/docs/Concepts/Merge.md

 The Ethereum upgrade known as [The Merge](https://ethereum.org/en/upgrades/merge/) will merge the [Beacon Chain] into Ethereum Mainnet, turning Mainnet into a combination of an [execution layer and consensus layer](#execution-and-consensus-clients).
-The Merge will transition Mainnet from proof of work to [proof of stake consensus](POS-LINK).
+The Merge transitions Mainnet from proof of work to [proof of stake consensus](POS-LINK).

 ## Execution and consensus clients